iltuoconsulenteit/DocCropper/README.md

 Logos and branding can be customized via `static/logos/`, `settings.json`, and `brand_html`.
 The footer displays the current Git commit hash.

 User preferences are stored in the `users/` folder based on their email address.
 Anonymous users fallback to global settings in `settings.json`.
 The system supports optional Google sign-in and a configurable payment box (donation or subscription).
+Google login is available to all users simply for identification and is not tied to licensing.
 Developer keys allow full access and can be defined in `settings.json` or `.env`.

 ---